jonathanmorgan/python_utilities/README.md

     - __/database/database\_helper.py__ - `Database_Helper` abstract class encapsulates basic logic for dealing with creating connections and cursors using a Python DB API library.
 Not fancy.
 Opens, creates cursors and keeps track of all cursors it creates, and closes all related cursors and connection when you call close().
 Nothing more.
     - __/database/psycopg2\_helper.py__ - `psycopg2_Helper` class encapsulates basic logic for dealing with creating connections and cursors using the psycopg2 library.
 Not fancy.
 Opens and closes, nothing more.
     - __/database/MySQLdb\_helper.py__ - `MySQLdb_Helper` class encapsulates basic logic for dealing with creating connections and cursors using the MySQLdb library.
 Not fancy.
 Opens and closes, nothing more.
+    - __/database/PyMySQL\_helper.py__ - `PyMySQL_Helper` class encapsulates basic logic for dealing with creating connections and cursors using the PyMySQL library.
+Not fancy.
+Opens and closes, nothing more.
 - __/dictionaries/__
     - __/dictionaries/dict\_helper.py__ - `DictHelper` class contains a function to retrieve a dict values as strings, integers, and lists that also accept a default, so you can convert to types and define default yourself when you look things up in a dict.
 - __/django\_utils/__